NotShrirang/django-channels-chatting-app/README.md

 # Chatting App using Django Channels
 Real time chatting application implemented using Django Channels.

+This is implementation of my blog - <b><a href="https://medium.com/atomic-loops/django-channels-is-all-you-need-94628dd6815c">Django Channels is All You Need</a></b>

 ## Installation guide:

 ### Clone the repo: